-You have the right to ask for a copy of any of your personal data held by SQW under the GDPR.
+You have the right to ask for a copy of any of your personal data held by SQW under the DPA 2018 and the UK GDPR.
 Any reasonable request is free of charge and SQW will provide all relevant information that is held by the firm.
 SQW also wants to make sure that any information it stores on you is correct.
 Please contact us for more details at email@example.com.

 Your right to be forgotten